 Shell Eco-marathon began in 1939 at a Shell research laboratory in the United States as a friendly wager between scientists to see who could get the most miles per gallon from their vehicle.
 Shell Eco-marathon as we know it today was born in France in 1985.
 In April 2007, the Shell Eco-marathon Americas event was launched in the United States, and in 2010, the inaugural Shell Eco-marathon Asia was held in Malaysia.

-In 2018, Shell Eco-marathon Mileage Challenge and Drivers' World Championship Regional competitions will be held in Singapore, California and London, with London hosting the Drivers' World Championship Grand Final.
+In 2019, Shell Eco-marathon Mileage Challenge and Drivers’ World Championship Regional competitions will be held in Singapore; Sonoma, California; and London, with London hosting the Drivers’ World Championship Grand Final.